Search the Book

 not adhered to.
 And while the 1978 proclamation did end the ban, it didn't correct the doctrinal

-members, and never should have seen the light of day in this Church or any other.
+never should have seen the light of day in this Church or any other.

-We realize that in making this declaration, criticism will be leveled for our failure to act
+We realize that in making this declaration criticism will be leveled for our failure to act

 on it for so long.
 And that criticism would be fully justified.
 But we want this mistake to be